dancer/Shiemi/README.md

 ```

 ##### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+<sub>This project is licensed under the MIT License - see the LICENSE file for details.</sub>

 ##### Contributing

-1. Fork the repository
+<sub>1.
+Fork the repository
 2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
-5. Open a Pull Request
+5. Open a Pull Request</sub>

 ##### Acknowledgments

-- Built with PyTorch
+<sub>- Built with PyTorch
 - Tokenization by SentencePiece
 - Inspired by Blue Exorcist</sub>